dmzoneill/jira-creator/README.md

 rh-issue list
 rh-issue list --project AAP --component api --user jdoe
 ```
-These commands list issues.
-The second command lists issue specific to a particular project, component, and user.
+These commands list all issues, or only those matching given criteria.

 ### 🏷️ Set Priority

 ```bash
 rh-issue set-priority AAP-123 High
 ```
-This command sets the priority of the issue AAP-123 to 'High'.
+This command sets the priority of issue `AAP-123` to `High`.

 ### 📅 Sprint Management